Equities data

 What's a TRF?

 The three FINRA Trade Reporting Facilities (TRFs) record all off-exchange trades in exchange-listed stocks, as required by regulation.
 This includes over-the-counter (OTC) transactions in NMS stocks, such as trades executed on Alternative Trading Systems (ATSs) or by FINRA broker-dealers.
-Collectively, TRFs account for approximately 45-52% of the average daily volume (ADV) in NMS stocks.
+Collectively, TRFs account for approximately 52% of the average daily volume (ADV) in NMS stocks as of 2024.

-For more information, see FINRA's FAQ page on the TRFs.
+For more information, see FINRA's FAQ page or our microstructure guide on the TRFs.
 Data from the two Nasdaq-operated TRFs is included in our Nasdaq Basic with NLS Plus dataset, while the NYSE-operated TRF is available in our NYSE Trades dataset.

 Why do you break up your offerings into separate venues?
 Don't SIPs offer all venues at once?